scrapy/scrapy/docs/topics/autothrottle.rst

    :setting:`AUTOTHROTTLE_START_DELAY`
 2. when a response is received, the download delay is adjusted to the average of previous download delay and the latency of the response.
-3. after :setting:`AUTOTHROTTLE_CONCURRENCY_CHECK_PERIOD` responses have
-   passed, the average latency of this period is checked against the previous one and:

-   * if the latency remained constant (within standard deviation limits), it is increased
-   * if the latency has increased (beyond standard deviation limits) and the concurrency is higher than 1, the concurrency is decreased

 .. note:: The AutoThrottle extension honours the standard Scrapy settings for concurrency and delay.
 This means that it will never set a download delay